 The flood came as promised.
 When Hussain's followers dug up his grave, instead of a body, they discovered a bouquet of basil.
-Hussain appeared to one of the followers in his dream, assuring him that his body had been transformed into basil, which
+Hussain appeared to one of the followers in his dream, assuring him that his body had been transformed into basil, which should be buried in the new location.
+If anyone wants to see me, he told his devotee, they should turn to Madho.
+There is no difference, he continued, between him and me.

-9 Abd al-Husayn Khan Sangi, Lataif-i Latifi: Ahvalu va Asar-i Hazratu Shahu Abdullatifu Bhittai (Karachi: Department of Culture and Tourism, Government of Sindh, 2012), 14.
+Abd al-Husayn Khan Sangi, Lataif-i Latifi: Ahvalu va Asar-i Hazratu Shahu Abdullatifu Bhittai (Karachi: Department of Culture and Tourism, Government of Sindh, 2012), 14.